| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 equipment, give him hints on programming, and simply talk

+about computers.
 Most of the bulletin board systems are run by private

 users.
 They are run for fun, there is no connect charge or